apigee/api-platform-samples/learn-edge/fault-handling-2/README.md

 # The order in which fault rules execute

-In this Learn Edge example, we illustrate that Fault Rules have a specific order in which they execute.
-As you'll see:
+In this Learn Edge example, we illustrate that Fault Rules have a specific order in which they execute:

 * When the fault rule is in the Proxy Endpoint, the **last** fault rule that evaluates to **true** in a chain of rules is the one that executes.
 * When the fault rule is in the Target Endpoint, the **first** fault rule that evaluates to true exectues.